tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 5. FFDHE groups may have small subgroups, which enables several attacks
 {{subgroups}}.

-The problems affecting RSA key exchange are as follows:
+The problems affecting RSA key exchange in TLS 1.2 are as follows:

 1. RSA key exchange offers no forward secrecy, by construction.